When Cheap Labour Disappears

 4.2 Strategic and Geopolitical Risks

 As can be seen from the example of the USA’s reliance on China for critical resources, outsourcing can create strategic vulnerabilities and geopolitical exposure.
 Supply chain disruptions, whether from trade conflicts or global crises, threaten U.S. industries and defense readiness.
-The 2020-2021 semiconductor shortage, driven by dependence on Asian suppliers, delayed military production (McKinsey, 2021), while China’s 2010 rare earth export restrictions to Japan (Reuters, 2010) highlighted the potential geopolitical leverage associated with resource control.
+The 2020–2021 semiconductor shortage, driven by dependence on Asian suppliers, affected military production timelines and procurement schedules (Congressional Research Service, 2021; National Defense Magazine, 2021), while China’s 2010 rare earth export restrictions to Japan (Reuters, 2010) highlighted the potential geopolitical leverage associated with resource control.
 Geopolitically, China’s dominance enhances its bargaining power, raising concerns about potential vulnerabilities through export restrictions or supply shocks, particularly as technological rivalry intensifies between the U.S. and China.

 Additionally, disruptions in global supply chains, whether due to pandemics, trade disputes, or political instability, can have severe consequences for domestic industries and consumers.
 The COVID-19 pandemic, for instance, revealed vulnerabilities in global supply chains, leading to shortages of essential goods and highlighting the need for greater resilience.